leonardodimarchi/massage-therapy-app/README.md

 # MassageTherapyApp

-This project is being built to practice some Clean Architecture principles and to help a massage therapist's clients schedule their appointments.
+This project is being built to practice some Clean Architecture principles and to help a massage therapist's clients to schedule their appointments.

 ## Layers